The Job of the CEO

 This test is not for you if you are certain that a CEO job is not what you want.
 But it is good for you to know about this test when you start your business career.

-If you honestly feel that you are a Type A person, you have passed the test.
+If you honestly feel that you are a Type A person, you have passed test 1 and should go to the next tests.

-The list comes as a package.
-You cannot pick and choose.
-In other words if you want to become a global CEO, you must ideally find all 10 items exciting and natural to deserve a YES.
+If you want to become a global CEO, you must ideally nd all 10 items exciting and natural to deserve a YES.
 Just a few MAYBEs is a concern.
 If you have just one NO, you should carefully consider whether a career as a global CEO career is right for you and your partner.

-If your ambition is to become a local CEO, you may have a NO on item 3 and 6.
+If your ambition is to become a local CEO, you may have a NO on items 3 and 6.

 The third test is about your characteristics and is a very deep and honest assessment of yourself on each of the 10 characteristics of a great leader:

 Nobody is perfect, so we do not expect you to score 8’, 9’ or 10’ on all.
-A few 6’ or 7’ are acceptable: But scores between 0’ and 5’ mean that the CEO job is not right for you.
+A few 6’ or 7’ are acceptable: But scores below 5’ mean that the CEO job is not right for you.

 Again, nobody is perfect, so we do not expect you to score 10×10.
 A few 6’ or 7’ are acceptable.
-But scores between 0 and 5 indicate that the CEO job is not right for you.
+Scores below 5’ indicate that the CEO job is not right for you.

 The fifth test is about the two dimensions of intelligence.
 Both IQ and EQ can be measured.
-But for the purpose of this test we suggest that sound judgement is applied.
+However, for the purpose of this test we suggest that sound judgement is applied.

-Our experience shows that great leaders typically have EQ in the fourth quartile and IQ in the third quartile.
+Our experience shows that great leaders typically have EQ and IQ in the 4th quartile.
+But EQ is higher than IQ.

 SUMMARY OF YOUR SELF-ASSESSMENT TESTS: